turingschool-projects/dsst-summer/sessions/intro-to-responsive.md

 </html>
 ```

 For the sake of our sanity, let's pull in a reset file for our CSS.
 Browsers all have default styles they apply to HTML.
 Since these default styles are not consistent from browser to browser, it's a good idea to wipe out the default styles before you start writing your own.
 That's exactly what a reset file does: it resets the default styles!
-While you can write you own, we'll be using [this one](http://meyerweb.com/eric/tools/css/reset/) from Eric Meyer.
-Simply copy and paste it into a new file called ``reset.css`` and add it in the ``<head>`` tag of ``index.html``.
+Go to `settings` in your CodePen, select ``CSS``, and select the option for `reset` under `CSS Base`.
+Now hit the `Save & Close` button.

-Let's start writing our styles.
-Make a ``styles.css`` and add it to your ``index.html``.
-Pro-tip: Make sure you add it on the line **below** your ``reset.css``, or the reset file will override all the styles you write.
+Let's start writing our own styles in the ``css`` file of our CodePen.

 Let's start at the top and work our way down the page.